I wonder if it will ever be OK to watch Woody Allen movies again.

 Knowing all of this, I still like Woody Allen films.
 What does that make me?
 I still like Aziz Ansari.

 And, apparently, so do a lot of other people.
-Ansari recently released a new standup special on Netflix directed by Spike Lee.
+Ansari recently released a new standup special on Netflix directed by Spike Jonze.
 And people watched it.
 Lots of them.

 Look up Ryan Adams in Spotify, and you’ll discover he still has 1.4 million monthly listeners and nearly a half million followers on the platform.

 In his new Netflix stand-up special Sticks & Stones, Dave Chappelle takes on cancel culture point-blank and appears to have walked away unscathed.